freedomofpress/securedrop-workstation/README.md

 #### Download, Configure, Copy to `dom0`

 Decide on a VM to use for development.
-We suggest creating a standalone VM called `sd-dev`.
+We recommend creating a standalone VM called `sd-dev` by following [these instructions](https://docs.securedrop.org/en/stable/development/setup_development.html#qubes).
+You must install Docker in that VM in order to build a development environment using the standard workflow.

 Clone this repo to your preferred location on that VM.

 Next we need to do some SecureDrop-specific configuration: